Trinity In Twelve Weeks

 Note-Taking Methods

-- Prose or linear: Many students use this format (basically written paragraphs) and they are familiar with it.
-While this type of note-taking can provide a useful summary, the disadvantages are that it encourages verbatim copying and doesn't allow for organisational strategy use.
+- Prose or linear - Many students use this note-taking method (basically written paragraphs) and are familiar with it.
+While this type of note-taking can provide useful summaries of information, the disadvantages are that it encourages verbatim copying and doesn't allow for organisational strategy use.

-- Outline: The advantage of this method is that it is more visual and allows for the imposition of structure.
-It forces the note taker to create main points.
-A disadvantage is that sometimes the material is not conducive or provided in such a format that lends itself to outlining.
+- Outline - The advantage of this note-taking method is that it is more visual and allows for the imposition of structure.
+It forces the note-taker to create main points.
+A disadvantage is that sometimes material is not conducive or provided in a format that lends itself to outlining.

-- Mind maps or patterened [Buzan]: Sometimes referred to as spider diagrams.
-The notes start in the middle of a page and 'explode' out towards the edge of the page.
-The advantage is that these notes are very visual, allow for structure and display relationships.
-They are very useful for review and recall, brainstorming and revision purposes.
+- Mind maps or patterened [Buzan] - Sometimes referred to as spider diagrams, the notes start in the middle of a page and 'explode' out towards the edges.
+The advantage of this note-taking method is that it is very visual, allows for structure, and displays relationships.
+Such notes are very useful for review and recall, brainstorming, and revision purposes.
 Also, they work on both a verbal and a non-verbal level.
 Another advantage is that a lot of information can be condensed into a small area.
-Disadvantages include that they are hard to produce, especially from lectures, and that they require practice.
+Disadvantages include that they are hard to produce - especially from lectures - and that they require practice.

-- Cornell or split page: This method involves drawing a line down the page, about 1/3 from left side of page.
-The right side is used to record notes.
-The left side is reserved for key words and main points.
-These can be done after the lecture, when trying to condense the information.
-The advantage of this method is that it forces the note taker to select main points.
-It also provides a basis for self-examination (by covering over the right-hand side and quizzing using points on left-hand side).
+- Cornell or split-page - This method involves drawing a line down the page, about 1/3 away from the left-hand edge.
+The larger right-hand side is used to record notes.
+The left-hand side is reserved for key words and main points.
+These can be completed after the lecture, when trying to condense the information.
+Adding a summary section at the bottom of your notes will also help with this.
+The advantage of the Cornell/split-page method is that it forces the note-taker to select main points.
+It also provides a basis for self-examination (by covering over the right-hand side and quizzing yourself using the points on the left-hand side).
 However, it needs practice.

 Taking Notes in Lectures